How to Create a Shipping Label (2026): 5 Easy Steps

 How do I create a shipping label on my phone?

-You can create a shipping label on your phone by using the carrier’s mobile app (like the UPS or FedEx app) or a shipping software app.
-The process is the same as on a desktop: you enter the package details, choose a service, pay for postage, and the app will generate a label or a QR code.
+Use the carrier’s mobile app (like the UPS or FedEx app) or a shipping software app.
+The process is the same as on a desktop: enter the package details, choose a service, pay for postage, and the app generates a label or a QR code.

 Can I handwrite a shipping label?